Planting Project: Ethiopia

 - 6,603 species of plants: 15.1% are found nowhere else on Earth

-As land degradation continues and soil becomes less and less arable, the cycle of poverty continues: trees are cut down, the soil “dies”, and local peoples migrate to a new area to repeat the process.
+As land degradation continues and soil becomes less and less arable, the cycle of poverty continues: trees are cut down, the soil “dies,” and locals migrate to a new area to repeat the process.

 In addition to widespread poverty throughout the country and irresponsible agriculture, ineffective political and governmental groups and institutions are also to blame for the intense tree loss.